 These stunning cards double as a customer loyalty card, where repeat customers receive a stamp for each visit.
 This is a great business card idea to build and maintain customer loyalty, build brand trust and keep them coming back for more (of course, having delicious chocolate éclairs and baguettes doesn't hurt either).

-Lighthearted and playful
+Lighthearted and playful business cards

 Designed for Logical Toys and Gifts, an educational toy company in New Zealand, these business cards are playful and inviting, capturing the essence of childhood through color and typography.
 The thoughtful logo design uses lettering that emulates the soft glow and reflecting colors of a light table, a common staple in preschool classrooms around the world.
 The card’s lettering is also slightly imperfect and whimsical, wonderfully on-brand for the child-centric company.

-Photographed in black and white
+Photographed in black and white business cards

 Captivating and classic, these business cards were created with the concept of “back to basic” and a focus on natural elements.
 They simply let the photographs do all the talking, while giving all the necessary contact info.